Mbell42/UCSD-CodeBootCamp-portfolio-react/README.md

 ### 2020.05.23_2210

-Added '.tavis.yml' file to root project folder.
+Added '.travis.yml' file to root project folder.

 ### 2020.05.23_2302

-Removed '.tavis.yml' file from root project folder, and removed travis ci from project for now.
+Removed '.travis.yml' file from root project folder, and removed travis ci from project for now.
 I do not have ruby installed in order to get trvis cli in order to get api key.

+### 2020.05.23_234

+I have converted chunks of html from my previous portfolio in jsx, and added piece by piece into each of the .js files in /pages.
+I then troubleshooted links and css.